vaib-dev/Courses/6-computer-networks/README.md

 In this chapter we will study the OSI model and TCP/IP model.

 ## Chapter - 4 Transmission Media
+The chapter will teach you about different types of transmission media, transmission impairment, Performance and shannon capacity.

 ## Chapter - 5 Error Detection and Correction